PictureElement/joblister/readme.txt

 = Install JobLister manually =

-1. Upload the ‘job-lister’ folder to the `/wp-content/plugins/` directory.
+1. Upload the ‘joblister’ folder to the `/wp-content/plugins/` directory.
 2. Activate the JobLister plugin through the ‘Plugins’ menu within your dashboard.
 3. Go to ‘After activation’ below.